 Eyebrows have been getting more attention than ever.
-Bold, thick brows are favored, and today we’ve perfected techniques to deliver the look of lush eyebrows to anyone.
+Full brows are now popular, and today we’ve perfected techniques to deliver the look of lush eyebrows to anyone.

 But things haven’t always been this way.
 When our culture, technology, and fashion were different, this was reflected in eyebrow styles.

 In modern Western culture and in other groups influenced by it, eyebrows have been an important beauty statement since the early 1900s when makeup lost its association with the world’s oldest profession.
 Since then, people have enjoyed experimenting with different eyebrow trends set by entertainers, models, and other style icons.
 Thick, thin, arched, curved, angled, or flat: eyebrows have been a way to express one’s unique beauty while keeping up with the tastes of the day.

 And fascination with eyebrows goes back even further in time.
 Ancient Egyptians, Romans, and Greeks, as well as medieval Chinese, Japanese, and European people, used the materials they had available to play with the color, design, and position of their brows.
 The desire to express and enhance is part of the human experience.

 Trends come and go.
 The only constant in eyebrows has been change.
 Like hemlines and hairstyles, brow shapes evolve.
 As we look at the eyebrow styles over the years, some may seem unattractive or even bizarre.
 But is any style better than another, or were they simply suited to their times?